colinycw/VoiceNavi-with-drowsiness-detect-on-RPI3/README.md

   $ sudo /etc/init.d/dphys-swapfile start
   ```

   Here comes the compiling process!
-This will be a good time for you to grab some coffee and desserts cause this will takes a long long time.....................................(Probably 2 to 3 hours or more)
+This will be a good time for you to grab some coffee and desserts cause it will takes a long long time.....................................(Probably 2 to 3 hours or more)
   ```
   $ make -j4
   ```